 Traffic may travel with or against the direction of a link as defined by its start and end node.
-There is a subtle but important distance between allowable and actual direction of traffic, namely, that a GTU has to have one, while both, either or none can be allowed.
+There is a subtle but important difference between allowable and actual direction of traffic, namely, that a GTU has to have one, while both, either or none can be allowed.
 Allowance is defined in

 LongitudinalDirectionality, for both links and lanes.